EdvardM/railsgirls-ruby/src/intermediate.md

 ## What next?

 Ruby has lots of nice stuff _builtin_, [here nicely grouped by category](http://phrogz.net/programmingruby/builtins.html).
-You don't need to learn any of that by heart, but I realy recommend you to read at least casually through following classes to see what you can do with those:
+You don't need to learn any of that by heart, but I really recommend you to read at least casually through following classes to see what you can do with those:

 * Array
 * String